Gloria G. Salazar

 In 2009, the American Association for State Highway and Transportation Officials (AASHTO) honored her as the national chair of the Multi-State Technical Assistance Program.
 From 2012-2017, Ms. Gayle received various awards from the U.S. Secretary of Transportation for her leadership in the federal transit re-authorizations and on the 2016 Presidential Transition Team; she has also received various awards from Caltrans and FTA.

 Ms. Gayle has also been featured in publications from AASHTO, the California Association for Coordinated Transportation, the California Transit Association, the US Department of Transportation, FTA, and Caltrans.

-Kimberly holds a Certificate in Management from CSU, Sacramento; Transit Paratransit Management Certificate from UOP, and an AA in Business from San Joaquin Delta College.
+Kimberly holds a Certificate in Management from CSU, Sacramento; Transit and Paratransit Management Certificate from UOP; and an AA in Business from San Joaquin Delta College.

 Chief Administration and Innovation Officer

 Mr. Thompson joined RTD in 2010 as IT Manager.
 Prior to joining RTD, he gained depth and breadth of experience in IT management, application development, access management, compliance, and security through his years as a consultant and as an employee at both Sun Microsystems and Hewlett-Packard.
 Over his career, Mr. Thompson has specialized in strategic application of technology to solve business problems.
 Mr. Thompson holds a bachelor’s degree in Management Information Systems, a Master’s Degree in Business Administration from New Mexico State University, and has a Transit Paratransit Management Certificate from the University of the Pacific.